Mirai-Gadget-Lab/Multimodal_Emotion_Recognition/README.md

 # Inference

+## Case 1

-if you train all the models, execute below codes.
+if you train the model your self using above code, execute below codes.

 ```shell
 CUDA_VISIBLE_DEVICES=0 python inference.py --model_save_path ./models_zoo/checkpoint/
 ```

+## Case 2

 Because pretarined model is very large, we share best model only.